 - Talk to an experienced bicycle accident lawyer.
 A lawyer can determine whether you have a valid personal injury claim and, if you do, help you recover the full and fair compensation to which you are entitled.

-With help from an experienced St. Louis bicycle accident attorney, you can seek compensation in bicycle accident claim for:
+With help from an experienced St. Louis bicycle accident attorney, you can seek compensation in a bicycle accident claim for:

 - Medical expenses